MateusBU/Calculator_with_React/README.md

-# Getting Started with Create React App
+# Project of a Calculator

 **npm i -g create-react-app**